 Duke University School of Law, or Duke Law began in 1868 as the Trinity College School of Law.
 In 1924, the Trinity College was renamed Duke University, and the law school followed suit.
-Since then, Duke Law has grown into a prestigious law school with the relatively small size of around 670 total students and a student to faculty ratio of nine to one.
+Since then, Duke Law has grown into a prestigious law school with a relatively small size of around 710 total students.

 One of the most important areas of a Duke student’s education is the exposure to the 10 legal centers and programs.
-Students can gain experience preventing the wrongful conviction of innocent people in the Center for Criminal Justice and Professional Responsibility or support research for genome sciences in the Center for Genome Ethics, Law and Policy.
-Because the centers focus on so many diverse topics, students can learn about international and comparative law, judicial studies, public policy, public domain and global financial markets.
-Individuals can also participate in the publishing of nine legal journals or join one of the 40 student organizations on campus.
+Students can gain experience preventing the wrongful conviction of innocent people in the Center for Criminal Justice and Professional Responsibility or support research for genome sciences in the Center for Genome Ethics, Law, and Policy.
+Because the centers focus on so many diverse topics, students can learn about international and comparative law, judicial studies, public policy, public domain, and global financial markets.
+Individuals can also participate in the publishing of nine legal journals or join one of over 60 student organizations on campus.

 It’s easy for students to find themselves immersed in campus life at Duke.
 Law students can apply for on-campus housing, but the spaces are often limited.
 Most law students find off-campus housing in the Durham, North Carolina area.
 Those who want assurance they will have a rewarding legal education and plenty of opportunities at graduation should make sure they keep Duke Law on their list of possible law schools to target.